Five words from the blurb: dying, parents, motor neurone disease, cancer, hilarious

 Home is Burning is one of the most powerful books I’ve ever read.
 It is a brutally honest description of what it is like to look after someone who is terminally ill.
 It manages to combine the grief and horror of the situation with humour, showing that love can survive the harshest of trials.

 Dan Marshall was only twenty-five when he moved back into his parental home in order to care for his dad, who was dying from Lou Gehrig’s disease.
 His mother had been battling cancer for 15 years, so was unable to cope with the strains of caring for her husband on her own.
+Having to take care of your parents is not easy, check these tips for helping your parents.
 Dan left his friends and career behind, putting his life on hold to spend as much time as possible with his father.
 This book describes the roller coaster of emotions as one family try to cope with an incredibly difficult situation.

 Home is Burning was shocking in its honesty.
 I was impressed by the way Dan Marshall included the details of his flawed personality, whilst simultaneously amazed that his family allowed him to reveal their innermost secrets.
 It is rare to see someone’s true thoughts and feelings, not only about their resentment of being forced into a caring role, but also about their stormy relationship with other family members.

 This book won’t appeal to everyone – there was a lot of coarse language, a sprinkling of drug taking, and numerous sexual references.
 The black comedy was extreme, but the situation faced by the family mirrored this.
 I found myself laughing out loud almost all the way through this book – a bizarre thing to do when reading about terminal illness.